-Join Dawn Nicholson-O'Brien for a new program on Strategic Leadership and Thinking Like a Futurist, offered through the Sprott School of Business, Carleton University.
+Join Dawn Nicholson-O'Brien for a new program on Navigating Complex Futures and Thinking Like a Futurist, offered through the Sprott School of Business, Carleton University.
+Nearly Sold Out – only a few seats remain!

 The two-day advanced leadership program is taking place on May 9-10, 2018, at the Rideau Club in Ottawa, and it is intended for women in leadership roles and executives.